StacyKangethe/Quiz-Board/README.md

 # Quiz-Board
-The goal of thisThis project allows the user to answer multiple choice questions and after submission give them their total score.
+This project allows the user to answer multiple choice questions and after submission give them their total score.